Staying Healthy Over The Holidays

 We all eat too much sugar over the holidays.
 There are all kinds of problems with sugar which I won’t get into here, but one thing to remember is that sugar depletes us of magnesium.

-In my family we all take an extra dose of magnesium, especially over the holidays.
-I like the liquid magnesium from Cytomatrix you can find on my dispensary.
+In my family we all take an extra dose of magnesium, especially over the holidays (and other times when our bodies are under stress).
+I like the liquid magnesium from Cytomatrix.

 In the winter months as the weather gets colder we tend to get dehydrated (especially in my part of the country where it gets quite cold and snowy).

 Dehydration adds an extra burden on the body leaving it sluggish.
 We are more likely to get constipated and retain metabolic waste when we are dehydrated.
-We are also more likely to get headaches and feel tired, which in turn makes us more likely to sink into the couch with the TV remote.
+We are also more likely to get headaches and feel tired, which in turn makes us more likely to sink into the couch with Netflix.

 Drink lots of water and herbal tea to stay hydrated.